mojodojodev/mojodojo.dev/blog/2023-07-17-rust-or-mojo-ai.md

 ```
 :::

 You can see `pop` is an MLIR dialect the Modular team have developed; it's not intended for normal programmers to need to understand this syntax, and over time useful things will be wrapped in a nice API by compiler engineers for systems engineers and Python programmers to use at a higher level.
-But you still have the power to define your own dialects or use one of the many already defined in the MLIR ecosystem, which makes it easy for vendors to accelerate their hardware.
-For example you can take a look at the [gpu dialect](https://mlir.llvm.org/docs/Dialects/GPU/) here.
+But you still have the power to define your own dialects or use one of the many already defined in the MLIR ecosystem, which makes it easy for vendors to accelerate their hardware, for example you can take a look at the [gpu dialect](https://mlir.llvm.org/docs/Dialects/GPU/) here.
 This enables compiler engineers to write optimizations for different hardware as it becomes more exotic for AI acceleration, and Mojo developers will be able to take full advantage.

 Lets go line by line to explain what's happening: